obukhov/redis-inventory/docs/cobra/redis-inventory_inventory.md

 ### Synopsis

-Scan command builds prefix tree in memory and then displays usage summary.
-To play with different ways of display without reindexing redis instance every time, use `index` and `display` commands
+Scan command builds prefix tree in memory and then displays the usage summary.
+To avoid scanning redis instance when trying different output formats use `index` and `display` commands

 ```
 redis-inventory inventory [sourceHost:port] [flags]